 - High-quality content: These titles reflect JSTOR’s high standards for quality content and are freely available for anyone in the world to use.

 - Ease of use: Users won’t need to register or log in, and there are no DRM restrictions or limits on chapter PDF downloads or printing.
 Ebooks work just like journal articles on JSTOR.

 - Digital preservation: The ebooks are also preserved in Portico, ensuring that they will be available to researchers in perpetuity.

 - Integration for libraries: Librarians can receive free MARC records and activate the titles in discovery services.

 The impact of Open Access

-The Open Access titles have been heavily used, and usage has been recorded in every country and territory.
-In 2020, the OA ebooks were used more than 14 million times.
+The Open Access titles have been heavily used–more than 43 million times to date–and usage has been recorded in every country and territory.
 These OA ebooks are being used at more than 11,700 institutions, some of which might not otherwise afford access to publishers’ books, including high schools and community colleges.